bartbes/Fetus/README.md

 * brainfuck_c - The Brainfuck compiler.
 * fetoid - A script that compiles and runs a Fetoid program.
 * fetoid_c - The Fetoid compiler.
+* letus - A script that compiles and runs a Letus program.
+* letus_c - The Letus compiler.
 * fetus - A script that preprocesses, compiles and runs a Fetus language program.
 * fetus_c - The Fetus language compiler.
 * fetus_pp - The Fetus language preprocessor.